akos-almasi/Term1/README.md

 Since we have many races in a year it makes sense to create an ETL pipeline to make sure that my denormalized table is up to date after a race is completed, and added to the races table.

 ```
-DROP TABLE IF EXISTS log;
-CREATE TABLE log (log VARCHAR (255) NOT NULL);

-# Create a trigger
 DROP TRIGGER IF EXISTS add_race;
+TRUNCATE log;

 DELIMITER $$

 CREATE TRIGGER add_race
-AFTER INSERT ON races FOR EACH ROW
+AFTER INSERT ON raceresults FOR EACH ROW
 BEGIN
 	-- log the order number of the newley inserted order
 	INSERT INTO log SELECT CONCAT('new.raceId: ', NEW.raceId);